 Best field monitor

 - Bright display

 - Comprehensive range of monitoring assistants

 The 5-inch Atomos Shinobi aims to be a great tool for vloggers and producers working on a budget who don’t need recording functionality.
 The Shinobi sports a 5.2-inch 1000 nit anti-reflection uni-touch IPS panel allows you to see your images clearly, even in daylight.
 While it doesn’t support HDMI out, it can receive a 4K signal and display it in full HD through the HDMI input.
 The Atomos Shinobi has a headphone jack to allow for audio monitoring which is a useful feature when used with cameras that don’t have a built-in socket.

 Additionally, the monitor shares the Atomos Ninja V’s HDR 1920 x 1080 display and color processing.
 Included are monitoring tools for focus, framing and exposure.
 The Shinobi screen displays over 10 stops of dynamic range in realtime from Log/PQ/HLG signals has unique HDR monitoring features There’s also support for 3D and 1D LUTs and options for anamorphic desqueeze monitoring.
-The Atomos Shinobi is available for $399.

-Best HDR Monitor
+Best HDR monitor